 Statue of Saint John of Nepomuk

-Touching the statue is a Prague ritual; it is supposed to bring good luck and to ensure that you will return to Prague soon.
+- Touching the five stars of 'Saint John of Nepomuk' is a Prague ritual.
+It is supposed to bring good luck and to ensure that one will return to Prague soon.

 The Charles Bridge Museum